shazz/shazz.github.io/content/blog/ghost.md

 I reformatted and commented the code, line by line, to be sure I understood all the magic.

 I also hacked a simple sandbox testing tool to be sure my "cleaned" version was still working as expected, so basically a TOS program to load the virus in memory, as the TOS boot loader is doing (if you're curious, check the [TOS disassembly code](https://github.com/th-otto/tos1x/blob/master/bios/startup.S)).
-I'll do another post later on this testing tool.
+I will do another post later on this testing tool.

 #### Setting some constants for readability